 Users have three options to bring their dialogue to life.
 With a variety of voice templates, creators can use Talespin's out-of-the-box text-to-speech option to narrate the flow sequence.
 If users prefer, they can record their own audio voiceover within the tool, and select regions to align with the dialogue text.
 This option is great for scratch audio.
 CoPilot Designer also supports imported audio files if users prefer to record audio using other tools, or use professional voice actors.
 Users can import .WAV, .AIFF or .OGG audio file types into the Performance Editor.

 Content created in CoPilot Designer allows for real-time scoring and feedback to support and measure learner skills development.
-Integrated with the Talespin Platform for skills data reporting and training administration, and the Talespin App for cross-platform distribution on VR and 2D devices, including Oculus Quest and HTC Vive, desktop applications and desktop streaming, our platform offers an end-to-end solution for content creation, distribution, and skills data that is ready to reskill and upskill the workforce.
+Integrated with the Talespin Platform for skills data reporting and training administration, and the Talespin App for cross-platform distribution on VR and 2D devices, including Oculus Quest, desktop applications and desktop streaming, our platform offers an end-to-end solution for content creation, distribution, and skills data that is ready to reskill and upskill the workforce.